Indentify and Effectively Control Ants in Your Home

 Fun Fact #1

-Carpenter ants actually don’t eat wood!
+Carpenter ants actually don’t eat wood, like termites!
 That doesn’t help much though as they still destroy wood to build their nests, and if left unchecked, can destroy the wooden structures that they nest in.
 They are also active at night, so you often don’t even see them while their destruction continues!

 Fun Fact #2